dlevi309/ipatool-ios/README.md

 ## Troubleshooting
 As of today’s date (October 5th, 2023) this is *still* working.
 If you do happen to have any problems with 2FA, please refer to this [thread](https://github.com/dlevi309/ipatool-ios/issues/2#issuecomment-1078571991)

+If this ever breaks, I’ll push out an update, but at this point it seems unlikely.